codingforpleasure/customized-workspace/Ubuntu/useful-resources/zip.md

 Let's say I have:

-train.zip.001
+train.zip.001,
-train.zip.002
+train.zip.002,
-train.zip.003
+train.zip.003,
-train.zip.004
+train.zip.004,

 This will concatenate all of your train.zip.001, test.zip.002, etc files into one larger, train.zip file.
-Once you have that single file, you may run unzip test.zip
+Once you have that single file, you may run `unzip test.zip`

 ```bash
 cat train.zip* > train.zip